Union of Poor Peasants: Criminal activity (1906-1908)

-The police were initially unable to identify the assailants, but a prisoner in Katerynoslav named Nazarii Zuichenko informed them of the anarchists' identities: Voldemar Antoni had planned the attack and provided the weapons, while the attack itself had been carried out by Nestor Makhno, Anton Bondarenko and Prokip Semenyuta, who had also participated in other robberies.
+The police were initially unable to identify the assailants, but an imprisoned member of the union in Katerynoslav informed them of the anarchists' identities: Voldemar Antoni had planned the attack and provided the weapons, while the attack itself had been carried out by Nestor Makhno, Anton Bondarenko and Prokip Semenyuta, who had also participated in other robberies.
 Makhno himself was subsequently arrested on charges of murder and expropriation, but he was quickly released due to lack of evidence.